toadsuck/toadsuck-core/README.md

 ### $_GET and $_POST

-The Core Controller has a reference to the httpFoundation `Request` object, but I find the syntax for access `$_GET` and `$_POST` attributes less than ideal.
+The Core Controller has a reference to the httpFoundation `Request` object, but I find the syntax for accessing `$_GET` and `$_POST` attributes less than ideal.
 So, I've built a wrapper around the httpFoundation `Request` object to make the syntax friendlier.

 Examples: